Tight maps and holomorphicity: Preliminaries

-We start by settling the notation that will be used throughout the paper.
-We denote by $\mathcal{X}$ Hermitian symmetric spaces, by $G$ the identity component of the isometry group of $\mathcal{X}$, by $K$ the stabilizer of a chosen basepoint $0$ and by $\mathfrak{g}$ the Lie algebra of $G$ with Cartan decomposition $\mathfrak{g}=\mathfrak{k}+\mathfrak{p}$.
+We start by setting the notation that will be used throughout the paper.
+We denote by $\mathcal{X}$ Hermitian symmetric spaces of noncompact type, by $G$ the identity component of the isometry group of $\mathcal{X}$, by $K$ the stabilizer of a chosen basepoint $0$ and by $\mathfrak{g}$ the Lie algebra of $G$ with Cartan decomposition $\mathfrak{g}=\mathfrak{k}+\mathfrak{p}$.
 We identify $T_0\mathcal{X}\simeq\mathfrak{p}$ and we use the letters $X,Y$ to denote either tangent vectors or elements of $\mathfrak{g}$.
 Further we use brackets $\langle\cdot,\cdot\rangle$ to denote the invariant Riemannian metric on $\mathcal{X}$, normalized such that the holomorphic sectional curvature is $-1$, as well as the Killing form of $\mathfrak{g}$, it should be clear from the context which is meant.
-In the calculations we will make with the Killing form for matrix algebras we will be free to renormalize it, we will do this as $\langle X,Y\rangle=tr(X^t Y)$ to make calculations simpler.
 The invariant complex structure on $\mathcal{X}$ is denoted by $J$ and the element in the center of $\mathfrak{k}$ inducing the complex structure on $\mathfrak{p}$ by $Z$.
-We will denote by $\mathcal{J}$ the set of $G$-invariant complex structures on $\mathcal{X}$, and by $\mathcal{J}^{'}$ a minimal subset with the property that $\mathcal{J}^{'}\cup -\mathcal{J}^{'}=\mathcal{J}$.
 Finally, we denote by $\omega$ the associated K\"ahler form defined by $\omega(X,Y)=\langle JX,Y\rangle$.
 By the indexation it should be clear which spaces, groups etc. belong together.
 We say that a Lie group is \emph{Hermitian} if it is the identity component of an isometry group of a Hermitian symmetric space of noncompact type or a finite covering group of such.
+We will use the term \emph{nonholomorphic} to mean neither holomorphic nor antiholomorphic.